Libertarianz: Darnton v Clark

 On 29 June 2006, Bernard Darnton filed proceedings in the High Court, suing Helen Clark for allegedly misappropriating public funds to pay for the Labour Party's pledge cards during the 2005 election.
 Some commentators labelled the lawsuit a stunt, although it received some media coverage as concern about the "pledge card" funding grew.
 On Sunday 10 September 2006, the lawsuit was the subject of a front-page story in The Sunday Star-Times newspaper.
-The Labour party promptly accused the Libertarianz party of being part of a conspiracy with National party, alleging that the small party could not afford to bring such a case to court.
+The Labour party promptly accused the Libertarianz party of being part of a conspiracy with the National Party, alleging that the small party could not afford to bring such a case to court.

 In October 2006, after the auditor-general released a report declaring that the misappropriation of funds was illegal, Labour and other political parties immediately announced that they would pay back the money.
 On 17 and 18 October, a majority, including the Labour Party, passed a law through Parliament to 'retrospectively validate' the spending, making it legal, which is required under the Public Finance Act 1989.
 In the circumstances, however, it also effectively makes the misspending immune from court proceedings.
 In response, the Libertarianz party declared 18 October 2006 to be "Banana Republic Day", and issued press releases.